tomcam/least-github-pages/docs/github-pages-create-readme.md

 also be able to suggest changes using GitHub Issues, and you'll be able to link to those issues easily if you wish.

+## See your README.md in preview mode

+After clicking **Commit changes** ou are now looking at your newly edited `/docs/README.md` file in preview mode.
+GitHub's preview mode displays all Markdown files like this, whether they are using its built-in Jekyll themes or not.

 ## GitHub pages pretends /docs/README.md is actually /README.md

 In this project, your `README.md` file **does not live in the repo's root directory**.